jshvn/professional/linkedin.md

 ## Headline

 Scientist.
 Engineer.
 Storyteller.
-Influencer.
+Traveler.

 ## Summary

 I am on a mission to transform data at scale into meaningful and breakthrough narratives.
 I am dedicated to democratizing information to empower people to make sound decisions.

+I love traveling.
+I strive to immerse myself in new cultures and new experiences to gain broader perspective, and later translate those adventures into stories with data.

 The last few years of my life have been some of the most fundamentally transformational ones yet, and I am ridiculously excited to see what is next.

-Lets tell a story together.
+Let us tell a story together.
 Connect with me on LinkedIn @iJosh or at iJosh.com Or contact me directly at josh.vaughen@gmail.com